 As with most forms of exercise, the best way is to build up gradually.
 Start by running however long you can manage (maybe once or twice a week) even if it’s only a few minutes.
 Then add no more than 10% every week.
 A combination of running and walking is fine at first in fact some coaches (such as Jeff Galloway) advise this method even for experienced runners.
 Don’t worry about pace, speed will improve naturally as your body acclimatises to running more.

 If you build up too quickly, you’re bound to get injured and/or feel demotivated.

 If you have a dog, there is no better company.
 It’s worth purchasing the proper kit.
 You’ll need a special harness for your dog and an elasticated running lead (you can find these items here) to put around your waist leaving your hands free.
 During lockdown many UK parks have rules stating that dogs must remain on leads throughout your visit.

-Recent studies including a 2011 review by the University of Exeter that exercising in natural environments, particularly in green spaces, "was associated with greater feelings of revitalisation and positive engagement, decreases in tension, confusion, anger and depression, and increased energy".
+Recent studies including a review by the University of Exeter stated that exercising in natural environments, particularly in green spaces, "was associated with greater feelings of revitalisation and positive engagement, decreases in tension, confusion, anger and depression, and increased energy".

 The study also found that people who exercised outdoors enjoyed it more, found it more satisfying than treadmill running and said they were more likely to do it again.

 Another advantage of running outdoors is that you've got a greater chance of being exposed to sunshine and therefore increasing your vitamin D. There's an added benefit - you are likely to sleep better if you have been exposed to sunshine.